About multiple sclerosis

-She was ringing to tell me how delighted she was that she had burnt her hand, because it was very painful!
+She rang to tell me how delighted she was that she had burnt her hand, because it was very painful!
 She explained that she had had no sensation whatsoever in either hand for five years.
-It appeared that the MS-damaged nerves supplying sensation to her hands were beginning to recover.
+It appeared that the MS-damaged nerves supplying sensation to her hands were beginning to recover, suggesting that damaged or dysfunctional cellular receptors keeping the brain informed of what's happening throughout the body, had broken down.
+It appeared that the ligands present in wheatgrass extract had re-activated these receptors enabling them to re-connect to the brain.

 (She subsequently regained full sensation in both hands.
 August 22, 2007 - View testimonial)

-A young woman with MS for 17 years also reported dramatic recovery from fatigue, enabling her to regain an almost normal lifestyle.
-She also mentioned her hair and facial skin were now “glowing” and that even her partner and friends had noticed how well she looked.
-Clearly, there had been some recovery due to influence on her central nervous system
+A young woman with MS for 17 years also reported dramatic recovery from fatigue, which enabled her to regain an almost normal lifestyle.
+She also mentioned her hair and facial skin were now “glowing” and that even her partner and friends had noticed how well she looked, suggesting re-connection of numerous dysfunctional cell receptors to the brain.

-In laboratory animals it has been shown that barley grass (a cereal grass similar to wheatgrass) increases production of growth hormone and the hormone prolactin (which stimulates breast milk production) via the pituitary gland at the base of the brain.
+In laboratory animals it has been shown that barley grass (similar to wheatgrass) increases production of growth hormone and the hormone prolactin (which stimulates breast milk production) via the pituitary gland at the base of the brain.
 This appears to influence recovery of damaged nerve tissue.

 A Canadian study, (See abstract offsite) noted that many MS patients' symptoms improved or disappeared during pregnancy i.e. when prolactin levels are high.
 Also, increased prolactin levels in mice demonstrated "a striking ability to repair demyelination" suggesting that the hormone could be a potential therapeutic agent for MS.